foreverfl/vscode/docs/remote/ssh-tutorial.md

 ### Install Node.js and npm

-From the integrated terminal (`kb(workbench.action.terminal.toggleTerminal)`), update the packages in your Linux VM, then install Node.js, which includes npm, the Node.js package manager.
+From the integrated terminal (`` Ctrl+` ``), update the packages in your Linux VM, then install Node.js, which includes npm, the Node.js package manager.

 ```bash
 sudo apt-get update